How to Reduce Your Carbohydrate Intake to Lose Body Fat

 Increasing your intake of foods rich in healthy fats is an excellent way of reducing the amount of carbohydrates you eat without affecting your body’s energy levels.

-This type of nutrients is essential for the metabolism to work well and also contribute to making you feel more satisfied.
+This type of nutrients is essential for the metabolism to work well and also contribute to making you feel more full.

 Some of the best sources are:

 - Seeds (chia, linseed, sunflower)